 The University of Denver has not had an official mascot since 2008.
 Our historical images shall remain in that role moving forward, but are not in consideration for our official mascot.
 Please note that plans are being made on how to honor all the positive things these characters have given our campus over the years.

 We want and need the DU community's input and involvement.
 Please share your feedback through our public forums or by email.

 If you have any questions or care to share a comment, please contact us at DUmascot@du.edu.

 Facts about the mascot development process

-- Not only students, but also faculty, staff, and alumni have requested the development of a new mascot that represents the Denver Pioneer of today and the future.
-This new mascot will create a unifying symbol of our University spirit and a sense of belonging for the entire University community.
+- Not only students, but also faculty, staff and alumni had requested the development of a new mascot that represents the Denver Pioneer of today and the future.
+This new mascot is intended to create a unifying symbol of our University spirit and a sense of belonging for the entire University community.